ATP Cup FAQ

 Is on-court coaching allowed?

 Yes.
 Coaching will be permitted by the team captain, the competing player’s individual coach or fellow player team members.
-The player may only receive coaching during changeovers and set breaks, but it shall not interfere with the speed of play.
+Coaching advice is not limited to changeovers and set breaks, but it shall not interfere with the speed of play.

 Can a player play singles and doubles?

 Yes.
 The team captain decides who plays doubles.
 The on-site ATP Ranking order must be respected for singles matches.
 For example, the No. 1 ranked player on a team based on on-site ATP Rankings at the start of the competition cannot play No. 2 singles.
 Protected Ranking will be considered the official ranking for line-up position.

 What is the maximum number of points a player can earn?

 Singles: An undefeated player who plays and wins all possible singles matches could earn 750 ATP Rankings points.
 Doubles: An undefeated player who plays and wins all possible doubles matches will earn 250 ATP Rankings points.

 Who can earn points at this event?